jhpark1013/blog/_posts/2022-07-26-perf-how-i-debugged-my-linux-kernel-patch.markdown

 sudo cp -r 5.15.0-40-generic 5.18.0-rc4+
 ```

 So now perf works -- and in testing the kernel (with the new patch applied) with perf, I found an error in my selftest!
 I didn't add the subnet mask `/24` when setting `ip addr`.
 So the test for `arp_accept=2` was failing; it wasn't adding entries to my table even for the same subnets (but on perf I saw `neigh_update` being called).
 So I knew it was a problem with my selftest.
 After adding the subnet mask, the tests ran well.
-And asn an added precaution, I added another if-else statement in the `arp_accept=2` selftest to cover both cases (non-subnet and in subnet).
+And as an added precaution, I added another if-else statement in the `arp_accept=2` selftest to cover both cases (non-subnet and in subnet).